 SUBSIDIARIES ASSOCIATES AND JOINT VENTURES

 During the year under review the Board of Directors reviewed the affairs of thesubsidiaries.
 The consolidated financial statements of the Company and all itssubsidiaries have been prepared in accordance with Section 129(3) of the Companies Act2013 and form part of the Annual Report.
 Further a statement containing the salientfeatures of the financial statements of the subsidiaries of the Company in the prescribedformat AOC- 1 is attached to the financial statements.
 The statement also provides thedetails of performance and financial position of each of the subsidiaries associates andjoint ventures.

-In accordance with Section 136 of the Companies Act 2013 the audited financialstatements including the consolidated financial statements and related information of theCompany and audited accounts of each of its subsidiaries are available on theCompanys website www.ufomoviez.com.
+In accordance with Section 136 of the Companies Act 2013 the audited financialstatements including the consolidated financial statements and related information of theCompany and audited accounts of each of its subsidiaries are available on the Company'swebsite under the web link: http://www.ufomoviez.com/IR_Finance.aspx.
 Thesedocuments are also available for inspection during business hours at the Company'sregistered office in Mumbai India.

 The Corporate Governance Report for the financial year ended March 31 2018 forms partof the Annual Report.

 Your Company recognizes and embraces the benefits of having a diverse Board thatpossesses a balance of skills experience expertise and diversity of perspectivesappropriate to the requirements of the businesses of the Company.
 The Company seesincreasing diversity at the Board level as an essential element in maintaining competitiveadvantage.
 A truly diverse Board will include and make good use of the differences in theskills regional and industry experience and background among directors.
 Thesedifferences are considered in determining the optimum composition of the Board.
 The Boardhas adopted a Board Diversity Policy which sets out its approach in this regard.

 NUMBER OF MEETINGS OF THE BOARD

-The Board met 10 times during the financial year the details of which are given in theCorporate Governance Report that forms part of the Annual Report.
+The Board met 9 times during the financial year the details of which are given in theCorporate Governance Report that forms part of the Annual Report.
 The intervening gapbetween any two consecutive board meetings was within the period prescribed by theCompanies Act 2013.

-POLICY ON DIRECTORS Rs.
-APPOINTMENT AND REMuNERATION
+POLICY ON DIRECTORS' APPOINTMENT AND REMUNERATION

-The current policy is to have an optimum combination of executive and non-executivedirectors with an independent nonexecutive chairman to maintain the independence of theBoard and to separate the functions of governance and management in the Company.
+The current policy is to have an optimum combination of executive and non-executivedirectors with an independent non- executive chairman to maintain the independence of theBoard and to separate the functions of governance and management in the Company.

-The policy of the Company on directors Rs. appointment and remuneration including thecriteria for determining the qualifications the positive attributes independence andother matters provided under Sub-section (3) of Section 178 of the Companies Act 2013adopted by the Board is appended as Annexure-2" to this report.
+The policy of the Company on directors' appointment and remuneration including thecriteria for determining the qualifications the positive attributes independence andother matters provided under Sub-section (3) of Section 178 of the Companies Act 2013adopted by the Board is appended as "Annexure-2" to this report.
 Theremuneration paid to the directors is as per the terms laid out in the Nomination andRemuneration Policy of the Company.

 DECLARATION BY INDEPENDENT DIRECTORS

 The Companies Act 2013 states that a formal annual evaluation needs to be made by theBoard of its own performance and that of its committees and individual directors.
 ScheduleIV of the Companies Act 2013 states that the performance evaluation of independentdirectors shall be done by the entire Board of Directors excluding the director beingevaluated.

 The performance evaluation of all the individual directors the Board as a whole andthat of its committees was conducted based on the criteria and framework adopted by theBoard.
 The Board approved the evaluation results as recommended by the Chairman of theNomination and Remuneration Committee.

 TRAINING OF INDEPENDENT DIRECTORS